-The European Travel Information and Authorization System, or ETIAS, is a visa waiver program that is meant to strengthen the borders of the Schengen Zone.
+The European Travel Information and Authorisation System, or ETIAS, is a visa waiver program that is meant to strengthen the borders of the Schengen Area.
 This will be done by screening non-EU visitors before they enter Iceland.

 Currently, many non-EU citizens do not need a visa to visit Iceland or Europe in general.
-However, this will change starting in 2021.
-Those non-EU citizens who wish to travel to Iceland will need an ETIAS for Iceland.
+However, they will be required to obtain a special travel authorisation known as ETIAS, which is not and will not be a visa, starting from 2022.
+Those non-EU citizens who wish to go to Iceland will need an ETIAS for Iceland.

-Not to be confused with a standard travel visa, the ETIAS screens all applicants prior to their trip to the European Union.
-After approval, visitors are able to move freely within the Schengen Zone for up to 90 days.
+Not to be confused with a travel visa, the ETIAS screens all applicants prior to their trip to the European Union.
+After approval, visitors are able to move freely within the Schengen Area for up to 90 days.

 Iceland is a Nordic island nation located in Northern Europe.
 Iceland is integrated into both the European Union and Schengen Agreement; however, it is not actually an EU member.
 The country’s currency is the Icelandic krona and official language is Icelandic.

-Iceland is still considered part of the Schengen Zone and currently allows for non-EU visitors to enter the country visa-free.
-However, as of 2021 most non-EU tourists will need an Icelandic ETIAS.
+Iceland is still considered part of the Schengen zone and currently allows for non-EU visitors to enter the country visa-free.
+However, as of the end of 2022 most non-EU tourists will need an Icelandic ETIAS to continue to enjoy this visa exemption.

-Once the system is in place, citizens of non-EU countries will have to apply for ETIAS before traveling to Iceland.
+Once the system is in place, citizens of non-EU countries will have to apply for ETIAS before travelling to Iceland.
 This is also true of any of the other Schengen countries.
-Even those who are currently allowed to travel to Europe visa-free will need an ETIAS as of 2021.
+Even those who are currently allowed to travel to Europe visa-free will need an ETIAS as of late 2022.

 Currently, there are over 60 countries that will be required to apply for an ETIAS to visit Europe.
 The ETIAS allows people to visit the Schengen Area for tourist, business, medical, and transit reasons.